+1 J 1 3 C

+Attachments: None

-Attachments: None Action Requested: ☐ Information Only
+Action Requested: ☐ Information Only Action Requested Below

-A motion to approve the nomination of Mr. Moe Sinsley to fill the vacant Cochise County Unincorporated position on the Advisory Council on Aging.
+A motion to recommend to the Executive Board approval of the nomination of Mr. Moe Sinsley to fill the vacant Cochise County Unincorporated position on the Advisory Council on Aging.